Inverse Pole Figure Color Coding of Orientation Maps edit page

 Basic Properties

-The interpetation of the colors becomes more simple if we plot the colored ball in stereographic projection and mark the crystallographic axes.
+The interpretation of the colors becomes more simple if we plot the colored ball in stereographic projection and mark the crystallographic axes.

 plot(ipfKey,'complete','upper')